xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 To prepare a new release, first determine the QEMU version (like `2.8.0`) and update the `scripts/VERSION` file.
 The format is `2.8.0-7`.
-The fourth digit is the xPack QEMU ARM release number of this version.
+The fourth digit is the xPack QEMU Arm release number of this version.

 Add a new set of definitions in the `scripts/container-build.sh`, with